StarboyCZ/external-changes-dialog/README.md

 STORY: I don’t know why, but my Brackets Editor started to show me “External changes” dialog even on switching applications.
-Maybe because of changing my HDD for SSD, or Git extension or changing my OS to Windows 10.
+Maybe because of changing my HDD to SSD, or Git extension or changing my OS to Windows 10.

 So, I created this my first plugin.